Cloudzero/cloudzero-agent/.github/pull_request_template.md

 ## How Tested

-> Instructions to reproduce what I did to test achiving a brighter smile
+> Instructions to reproduce what I did to test this and achieve a brighter smile